 (As featured at Sammiches & Psych Meds)

 So, one biggie rule in writing is cut the clichés.
 Like all of ‘em.
-Any attempt to use a hackneyed phrase results in a perturbed voice from the writers galaxy uttering, “Oh, hell no.”One biggie rule in parenting is, well, I have no idea.
-Click & Tweet!
+Any attempt to use a hackneyed phrase results in a perturbed voice from the writers galaxy uttering, “Oh no you didn’t.”
+Except today, I’m saying, “Yes, I did.”

 Thing is, the rules of parenting are clothed in triple trite cotton.
 It’s evident the mothering outfits I don come from a large wardrobe of universal truism me-downs.